WestDRI/rcmodules22/content/0_info.md

     </div>
     <div style="float: left; width: 80%">
       <div align="left">
-        Venkat Mahadevan is the Cloud Architect at UBC ARC.
-Prior to joining ARC, Venkat was heavily involved with e-mail security, anti-malware, and identity & access management initiatives at UBC Information Technology.
+        Venkat Mahadevan is the Cloud Architect at {{<a "https://arc.ubc.ca/" "the University of British Columbia Advanced Research Computing.">}} Prior to joining ARC, Venkat was heavily involved with e-mail security, anti-malware, and identity & access management initiatives at UBC Information Technology.
 Prior to joining UBC, he worked as a Systems Administrator/Developer for various organizations supporting research in transport information systems, scientific visualization, and data management.
 He is a world traveller and has